 In our model, we see seven sources of party innovation:

 - Centre: The centre of political power in the party: the Board including the President or Chairperson, the Leader of the Parliamentary Party, the General Manager or Secretary, and other select Senior Executives.
 As the Centre is engaged in, to speak with Max Weber, defending power and extending it, often the Centre is not the main source of new, disruptive ideas (with some exceptions proving the rule) – but it can make new ideas happen.
 When it comes to innovation, the centre’s function is first and foremost an enabling one.
-Therefore, the centre’s relation to the other sources of innovation, both inside and outside the organization, and the efficiency of the “driving belt” between them, is crucial for innovation.
+Therefore, the centre’s relation to the other sources of innovation, both inside and outside the organisation, and the efficiency of the “driving belt” between them, is crucial for innovation.
 The question is: does a great idea reliably reach the centre, no matter where in the party it comes from?
 Depriving the centre of great ideas is like depriving the organisation’s brain of oxygen.

 - Darkside: The senior advisors close to the Centre.
 They often operate under the radar, and “in the dark”.
 As they are in no political function or mandate, they are less constrained than the centre to come up with a fresh approach and can be a good source of innovative ideas.
 They are, however, accountable to and dependent on the Centre as a client.
 And the innovative quality of their advice depends on whether the Centre has recruited Yes-(Wo)men or people who stand their ground and effectively champion innovative ideas in the face of power.
 They can be a good source of innovative concepts and ideas, but are rarely the ones to follow-up and implement them (unless they are commissioned with a project).